 Table of Contents

 If you’re looking for a Vespa for short riders or one for taller riders, it is a bit of a fools errand.

 Vespa Sprint, Primavera and GTS models all have a seat height of 31 inches.

-The Primavera and Sprint are on a small frame and overall a narrower seat and weigh less, making them more accommodating for shorter riders.
+The Primavera and Sprint are on what is called a small frame and has a narrower seat and weighs less than the larger frame Vespa GTS, making them more approachable to shorter riders.

 Unfortunately, Vespas don’t actually come from the factory with adjustable seat heights.
 If you buy a Vespa, the seat height you get is what you’re stuck with.

 That being said, there are some ways you can alter your Vespa’s seat height, although these ways involve modifying the scooter itself.
 It is possible to perform these procedures yourself, although if you don’t have a lot of experience with this sort of work, we’d recommend that you take your scooter to a shop to get this work done.

 With that being said, here are two ways you can lower your Vespa’s seat height:

 Shave the Seat

 If you have thoughts of a razor in hand in front of your bathroom mirror, you’re off track.